solana-foundation/developer-content/content/guides/dapps/cash-app.md

 a link to the users cash app profile and is a static image in the app.
-However, the solana pay QR code is actually uniquely generated for each requested transaction, so the QR displayed includes the amount, memo, and the recipient's publickey information.
+However, the solana pay QR code is actually uniquely generated for each requested transaction, so the QR displayed includes the amount, memo, and the recipient's public key information.
 So our UI/UX will function slightly different than cash app in this section.

 To still follow the look and feel of cash app, we'll allow most of the screen to